luikore/triez/readme.md

 t.each do |key, value|
   ...
 end

+# return a longest key and its value, such that, the key is prefix of string
+key, value = t.longest_match string
 ```

 \* Note: By default, *triez* store signed integers within 64bits, you can use them as weights, counts or database IDs.
 In case you need to store arbitrary object in a node, use `value_type: :object`: